raju-dasupally/node-azure-stack/README.md

 Note: Once you create a repo out of this stack, you can find your website deployed at <azure_app_name>.azurewebsites.net.

-## What are the inputs to pass while setting up the stack?
+## What are the inputs to pass while setting up the template?
 ```
 # Name of the Azure App which has been configured to host the website
 - AZURE_APP_NAME